balena-io-examples/balena-idling/ReadMe.md

-# resin-idling
+# balena-idling

-This is most likely the simplest + smallest base image you can use with a resin.io device, basically just pulling in a base image, then idling, while periodically printing to the logs that "Idling...".
+This is most likely the simplest + smallest base image you can use with a balena device, basically just pulling in a base image, then idling, while periodically printing to the logs that "Idling...".

 There's one adjustable parameter: the period of how often "Idling..." is